networknt/light-doc/content/en/concern/decryptor.md

 ### Service API Decryption process

-In general case, the encrypt key is only plain text value need be keep and remember.
+Generally, the encryption key is the only plain text value that needs to be remembered.
 And the key will be saved in an environment variable.

-For framework default implementation decryptor(AutoAESDecryptor), it use default environment variable name:
+For framework default implementation decryptor(AutoAESDecryptor), it uses a default environment variable name:

 ```
 LIGHT_4J_CONFIG_PASSWORD = "light_4j_config_password";
 String passwordStr = System.getenv(LIGHT_4J_CONFIG_PASSWORD);
 ```

-If user need use other environment variable name (for example, the environment variable for the key already existing for other systems), it can be specified in the config file:
+If users need to use another environment variable name (for example, the environment variable for the key already existing for other systems), it can be specified in the config file:

 ```
 #DecrptKeyEnvironmentVarName: ENV_ENCRYPT_KEY